-A trophy is awarded to the winner of the soccer tournament in each of the individual size classes and technical challenges (physical competition only).
+A trophy is awarded to the winner of the soccer tournament in each of the individual size classes (physical competition only).
 In case there are two divisions, trophies are only awarded to the teams of division A. Teams of Division B might be awarded certificates.
-In case of less than 3 teams participating in a size class no trophies will be given in this class.

 A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game and the AdultSize 2-2 soccer game.
-In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
-In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.
-The final number of trophies awarded will be decided by the RoboCup Federation based on the number of actually participating teams.
+In case of less than 9 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
+In case of less than 6 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.

-In a physical competition, certificates are awarded to the teams second and third in the technical challenges, to the team ranked second in the Best Humanoid list and a 'Best Player' certificate to the three most highly ranked Drop-in players.
+In a physical competition, a trophy is awarded to the team ranked first on the technical challenges and certificates are awarded to the teams second and third in the technical challenges.
+In case less than 15 teams participate to a size class, the team ranked first at technical challenges will be awarded a certificate instead of a trophy.
+A certificate is awarded to the team ranked second in the Best Humanoid list.
+A 'Best Player' certificate is awarded to the three most highly ranked Drop-in players.
+In case 20 teams or more participate to a class size, the team ranked first on Drop-in is awarded a trophy instead of a certificate.
 A team can only receive a 'Best Player' certificate if their total amount of points is greater than 0.

-In a physical cometption, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.
+1520 In a physical competition, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.